 To add users, select the project where you want to add users.
 In the left column of the Team tab, you can enter users' email addresses and assign them roles.

 Administrators can also add users to multiple projects simultaneously as seen below.

 This same menu can be used to bulk-edit users' roles on projects.

 All users are considered Active unless an Administrator sets them to Inactive.
 Inactive users' information is stored in the system, but they are unable to log in.
 This is a particularly handy status for users whose project has wrapped but with whom you intend to work again in the future.

 Inactive users do not count towards your contract's user limit.

 Administrators can bulk-edit users' status from the Actions Menu:

 Tagging users allows your Project Owners to easily bulk-add massive numbers of users to a project, and creates an internal distribution list ("tag") that can be entered instead of all users' names when sharing files.
 This is also set through the Actions Menu.

-This can be handled by clicking the gear icon on the right and selecting "Remove User" or by bulk-selecting users and choosing "Delete users" from the Actions Menu.
+You can delete users by clicking the three-dots menu on the right and selecting "Remove User," or by selecting multiple users and choosing "Delete users" from the Actions Menu.